*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

-There is not much of a taste difference as far as I can tell when comparing herbal teas using bags or loose leaf.
+There is not much of a taste difference as far as I can tell when comparing herbal teas using bags or loose leaves.

 There are exceptions where loose-leaf is far superior but for ashwagandha, It doesn’t matter much, to me at least.

-I typically use loose herbal plants, like ashwagandha, and let it steep directly in the water.
+I typically use loose herbal plants, like ashwagandha, and let them steep directly in the water.
 I simply strain the ashwagandha root out and enjoy my tea.

 Should You Use An Infuser?